IntelligentSystemsLaboratory/bristol-ai/.github/ISSUE_TEMPLATE/add_group.md

 ---
-name: Add a group to the Group @ Bristol.AI webpage
+name: Add an AI group to the Group @ Bristol.AI webpage
 about: Use the YAML key:value format below.
 Keeping the keys (`GID`, `name`, `acronym` etc.), replace the pre-populated values with the desired information.
 All fields are optional except the first three.
-title: ADD YOUR GROUP
+title: Add <YOUR GROUP>
 labels: ''
 assignees: ''